 - Cocoa extract and/or a daily multivitamin will reduce the combined endpoint of major cardiovascular events plus all-cause mortality;

-- Cocoa extract and/or a daily multivitamin will reduce the risk of individual cardiovascular events, including myocardial infarction, stroke, cardiovascular mortality, coronary revascularization, and total mortality; plus site-specific cancers, including breast, colorectal, and lung cancer;
+- Cocoa extract and/or a daily multivitamin will reduce the risk of individual cardiovascular events, including myocardial infarction, stroke, cardiovascular mortality, coronary revascularization, unstable angina or ACS requiring hospitalization, carotid artery surgery, and peripheral artery surgery or angioplasty, and total mortality; plus site-specific cancers, including breast, colorectal, and lung cancer;

 - A daily multivitamin will reduce the risk of cancer among women and men with a history of cancer at baseline;